andrewh0/tech-talks/README.md

 ## Deployment

-This app is hosted on Heroku and uses many of its built-in features.
+This app's frontend is hosted on Netlify.
+It also uses many of Heroku's add-ons.
 Remember to add your API credentials to the production environment.

 This app uses: